gml3ff/operator-example-with-everything/README.md

 1. Navigate to [Red Hat's CodeReady Containers product page](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC).
 You will need to create a Red Hat account in order to access the page.

 2. Once logged in, download the CodeReady Containers tarball archive.
+Keep this page open, because you'll need the pull secret later on.

 ![download_crc](images/crc_download.png)